 The good news is that YashaHime faithfully adheres to the spirit of the original series, with its characteristic mixture of romance, slapstick, horror, and action; anyone worried that the new series might try too hard to differentiate itself from InuYasha will be happy to see that the new show keeps the focus on demon-fighting, quests, and camaraderie.
 The bad news is that the first episode is so compressed that the new heroines barely make an impression on the viewer, as their introductions are overshadowed by clumsy bits of exposition, cameo appearances by the original series’ main characters, and a showdown between a demon and the old gang.

-The only truly disappointing aspect of YashaHime is the animation, a flaw that’s most evident in YashaHime‘s stiffly executed fight scenes.
-The sharp contrast in the rendering of the characters and the backgrounds never persuasively creates the illusion of people jumping, flying, and running through three-dimensional space, a problem compounded by the unimaginative use of color.
-The flatness of the imagery is even more obvious when YashaHime and InuYasha are viewed side-by-side, as the original series employed a softer, more nuanced palette that gave the picture plane more depth and the characters’ bodies more weight.
-The one bright spot is YashaHime‘s character designs: Moroha, Towa, and Setsuna bear just enough resemblance to their parents to make it easy for the reader to see the father-daughter connection, even though each girl has her own unique look.
+The only truly disappointing aspect of YashaHime is the animation, a flaw that’s most evident in its stiffly executed fight scenes.
+The animators never create a persuasive illusion of people jumping, flying, and running through three-dimensional space; all the characters look like paper cut-outs superimposed on unimaginative backgrounds.
+The flatness of the imagery is even more obvious when YashaHime and InuYasha are viewed side-by-side, as InuYasha’s softer, more nuanced color palette that gave the picture plane more depth and the characters’ bodies more weight.
+The one bright spot is YashaHime‘s character designs: Moroha, Towa, and Setsuna bear just enough resemblance to their parents to make it easy for the viewer to grasp the father-daughter connection, even though each girl has her own unique look.
 That attention to detail extends beyond their physical appearance, too, influencing the way they move, talk, and twitch their noses when they catch wind of a demon.

 If I sound a little ambivalent about YashaHime, I am: it shows considerable promise, but hasn’t quite escaped the long shadow of its parent series or found the right pacing for the kind of stories it wants to tell.
 I’m reserving final judgment until the relationships between Towa, Setsuna, and Moroha are more clearly delineated—after all, it was the complex web of feelings and friendships that made InuYasha compelling as much as its demon-of-the-week adventures.
 Here’s hoping the sequel will embrace that approach, too.